 What inspired you to found WiF?

 That’s a great question!
-To provide a brief overview, I founded WiF in the summer of 2016 with one of my close friends Grace Wu.
-As high schoolers, we were eager to make an impact and both found ophthalmology, vision and global health to be really interesting and noteworthy topics.
+To provide a brief overview, I founded WiF in the summer of 2016 with Grace Wu.
+We were eager to make an impact and both found ophthalmology, vision and global health to be really interesting and noteworthy topics.

 For me personally, vision has always played a big role within my family.
 My paternal grandmother was diagnosed with glaucoma when I was in elementary school, and my maternal grandparents lost a close friend to suicide after she became blind.
 These series of events reminded me of the daily experiences sight illuminated and prompted me to learn more about optical care in a global context.
 I was shocked by the staggering disparities within healthcare that prevented individuals, especially those from developing countries, from accessing necessary vision care.
 Surprised by the lack of dialogue and action within our local community, I wanted to create a platform in which youth could learn more about the lack of global optical care and take action by raising funds to support related causes.